Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Background

-KGs are also becoming an increasingly popular way to represent growing or changing knowledge bases.
-For example, unlike tabular relational databases, which often require a rigid schema as to how information is stored, the graph structure affords the addition of edges or entities with novel types without having to redefine the storage schema \cite{vicknair2010comparison}.
-Because KGs house information that we, as people, know about some given domain, they are inherently incomplete in comparison to the real world.
+KGs are also becoming an increasingly popular way to represent \textit{growing} or \textit{changing} KBs due to their flexible storage schemas \cite{vicknair2010comparison}.
+However, because KGs house information that we, as people, know about some given domain, they are inherently incomplete in comparison to the real world.
 The practice of adding new information to a graph, known as \textit{KG completion}, is, therefore, a common way to make predictions, a topic discussed further within \S\ref{subsection:kg_completion_reasoning}.